 Of course, design iterations and physical testing cannot (and should not) be entirely eliminated from the product design process.
-However, with Computer-Aided Engineering (CAE) the days, weeks or months of physical testing are replaced with hours or sometimes even minutes of a simulation run.
+However, with computer-aided engineering (CAE) the days, weeks or months of physical testing are replaced with hours or sometimes even minutes of a simulation run.

 - Shorter time to market (TTM) – Using a thermal simulation tool, engineers can reduce the number of design iterations and get the final packaging design to the market faster.

-The benefits above beg the question: Why aren’t all designers using simulation yet?
+The benefits listed above beg the question: Why aren’t all designers using simulation yet?
 Several barriers have been preventing a more widespread adoption of simulation tools by engineers and designers—and here’s how SimScale is aiming to challenge this status quo:

 - Accessibility – Traditional software needs to be installed locally on a supercomputer, which just sits idly most of the time.
 With SimScale, all computations are done in the cloud—all you need is a standard web browser.

-- Operating costs – Standard commercial tools are notoriously expensive—SimScale starts with a free Community Plan and a 14-day trial for the Professional Plan.
+- Operating costs – Standard commercial tools are notoriously expensive.
+SimScale starts with a free Community Plan and a 14-day trial for the Professional Plan.

 - Know-how – Most modern tools are designed for experts.
 To bridge the knowledge gap, SimScale offers a large public project library, free training, and live support chat.

-Cold chain systems are crucial to the growth of global trade in perishable products and to the worldwide availability of food and health supplies.
+Cold chain systems are crucial to the growth of global trade in perishable products and the worldwide availability of food and health supplies.
 Global losses in the food industry due to poorly designed cold chain systems total more than $750 billion annually .
 These losses primarily result from lack of proper facilities, improper food safety handling procedures, and insufficient training for that personnel working in the cold chain.
 The World Economic Forum lists food crises as fourth in its ranking of the top global risks for the next 10 years , and globally, billions of dollars are spent on improving agricultural processes to create higher food yields, but the fact that nearly half of all food never makes it to a consumer’s plate is largely ignored .

 Let’s consider how simulation can help engineers tackle this problem by improving the insulated shipping box design for the cold chain.

-The purpose of this project is to perform an FEA (Finite Element Analysis) thermal simulation on an insulated shipping box, with no conjugative heat transfer analysis necessary.
+The purpose of this project is to perform an FEA (Finite Element Analysis) thermal simulation on an insulated shipping box, with no conjugate heat transfer analysis necessary.
 We will also showcase the capabilities of SimScale with respect to heat transfer and thermal management.